ThinkReservations has the ability to fully synchronize your ThinkReservations rooms with Airbnb!

-You will need to create or recreate all Airbnb listings in ThinkReservations.
+You will need to create all Airbnb listings in ThinkReservations.
 Listings that are not created in ThinkReservations will not be synced or connected automatically.
-These new listings can be connected with an existing listing!
+Already have listings in Airbnb?
+You will need to recreate the listings in ThinkReservations.
+These new listings you are recreating in ThinkReservations can be connected with an existing listing!
 See step 2 of "Confirm and Publish your Listing" further below as this is a very important step.

 1.)
 Go to ThinkReservations → Settings → Airbnb

 2.)
 The first time you connect with Airbnb in ThinkReservations you will need to click the red Connect with Airbnb button.